 - A. Any person owning or having an interest in property may file an application to use such property for one or more of the conditional uses provided for by this Code in the Zoning District in which the property is situated.
 An application for a conditional use shall be filed with the Zoning Inspector who shall forward within five (5) days a copy to the Board of Zoning Appeals.
-At a minimum the application shall contain the following information:

-- Name, address, and phone number of applicant.

-Legal description of proposed conditional use and of the property as listed in the Licking County Recorder's office.
-2.
+At a minimum the application shall contain the following information: - 1.
+Name, address, and phone number of applicant. - 2.
+Legal description of proposed conditional use and of the property as listed in the Licking County Recorder's Office. - 3.
+Description of existing use.